mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 # Tu, 02.07.2019

+07:30 -

 NOTE: it would probably have been better, if we had focused on one particular experiment and thoroughly documented that one.

+Katrin Heinig?
+Diego Madado?
+Viera
+Rodrigues Flores
+Samora Okujuni:
+works on development of in vitro neuronal cell networks, how they change over time and which factors are important for survival from a cell activity point of view

+- already set up a good pipeline from raw data to analysis and has a lot of metadata automatically documented
+- should add morphology data documented in odml and might have to move his ephys documentation to odml as well
+  - advised to first come up with a feasable scheme for morphology and then write an extractor from matlab to odml to merge these two datasets. should not mess around with a pipeline that has been developed over years until a parallel pipeline works as good as this.